isomerpages/sportsg-sportcares/_initiatives/SportCares Awards/2022 Edition.md

 description: ""
 third_nav_title: SportCares Awards
 ---
 ### SportCares Awards 2022

-The SportCares Award was first established in 2019 to honour individuals, corporates, ground-up movements, non-profit organisations, and educational institutions that have achieved excellence in empowering communities we serve through sport.
+The SportCares Award was first established in 2019 to honour individuals, corporates, ground-up movements, non-profit organisations, and educational institutions that have achieved excellence in empowering the communities we serve through sport.

 After a two-year hiatus due to COVID-19, this 2nd edition of the Award features three categories: